Universal quantum control by non-Hermitian Hamiltonian: Theoretical framework

 with $1\leq m\leq K$, where $|\psi_m(t)\rangle$'s and $\langle\phi_m(t)|$'s are the pure-state solutions in the ket and bra spaces, respectively.
 They satisfy the biorthogonal relation as $\langle\phi_k(t)|\psi_m(t)\rangle=\delta_{km}$~\cite{Muga2004Complex,Ibanez2011Shortcuts} and the completed condition as $\sum_{m=1}^K|\psi_m(t)\rangle\langle\phi_m(t)|=\sum_{m=1}^K|\phi_m(t)\rangle\langle\psi_m(t)|=\mathcal{I}$.
 According to Eqs.~(\ref{SchHam}) and (\ref{SchHamNon}), we have

-where $U_0(t)$ and $V_0(t)$ are respectively the time-evolution operators in the ket and bra spaces.
+where $U_0(t)$ and $V_0(t)$ are the time-evolution operators in the ket and bra spaces, respectively.
 The initial state of the system can be represented by either $|\psi_m(t_0)\rangle$ or $\langle\phi_m(t_0)|$.
-Solving the time-dependent Schr\"odinger equation is generally challenging even for the Hermitian systems~\cite{Jin2025Universal,Jin2025Entangling,Jin2025ErrCorr,Jin2025Rydberg}, unless the pure-state solutions have already constituted a completed and orthonormal set for the Hilbert space of the system.
-It will become worse for a non-Hermitian Hamiltonian.
+Solving the time-dependent Schr\"odinger equation is generally challenging even for the standard Hermitian systems~\cite{Jin2025Universal,Jin2025Entangling,Jin2025ErrCorr,Jin2025Rydberg}, unless the pure-state solutions have already constituted a completed and orthonormal set for the Hilbert space of the system.
+It will become harder for a non-Hermitian Hamiltonian.

+In the regime of Hermitian mechanics, the challenge of dynamics can be partially or completely addressed by our theory of universal quantum control~\cite{Jin2025Universal,Jin2025Entangling,Jin2025ErrCorr,Jin2025Rydberg}, which is inspired by the D'Alembert principle about the virtual displacement determined by active, constraint, and inertial forces (see Appendix~\ref{dAlembert} for details).
+This theory can be reduced to various time-modulated controls under respective conditions, including the stimulated Raman adiabatic passage, the nonadiabatic holonomic transformation, the Lewis-Riesenfeld theory for invariants, and counterdiabatic driving methods.
+In the following, it will be extended to the regime of non-Hermitian Hamiltonian avoiding EPs, irrespective of PT symmetry.